-The drum brakes on vehicles with front disc/rear drum brake systems have stiff springs that retract and hold the rear brake shoes in after brake application.
+The drum brakes on vehicles with front disc/rear brake systems have stiff springs that retract and hold the rear brake shoes after brake application.
 A metering valve provides balanced braking by delaying the application of the front brakes, allowing fluid pressure to overcome rear brake spring pressure to engage just before the fronts.

 Without this valve, the front disc brakes apply almost instantly while the rear brakes still must overcome spring pressure.
 The vehicle would nosedive.
 Nosediving is a symptom of a faulty metering valve and may cause vehicle instability and skid.